orangese/easyai/README.md

 neural_style_transfer_net = SlowNST()
 neural_style_transfer_net.train(content_img, style_img)

-# runs neural style transfer, which combines the style of an image (e.g., Starry Night)
+# runs neural style transfer, which combines the style of an image (e.g., Van Gogh's Starry Night)
 # with the content of another one (e.g., a dog) to create a new, unique image (Starry Dog!)

 ```